 Step 2.
 Combine Multiple Google Drive Accounts

-1. Click the My Storage tab, and then click the plus icon and then select the New Combined Cloud option.
+1. Click the My Storage tab, then tap on the Add Combined Cloud position.

 2. Modify the name for combined cloud, tick all the Google Drive accounts, and click Next.

 3. Determine the order for the cloud drives, and click OK.

 Now, your Google Drive storage space has been increased successfully, and you could backup computer files to the combined Google cloud storage space easily with CBackup.